andsontan/xpiks/downloads.md

 </a>
 </div>

-<p>Download the Xpiks package from the link above and install it with all dependencies.</p>
+<p>Download the Xpiks package from the link above and install it with all dependencies.<strong>Works for 64-bit architectures only in Debian-based operating systems (Ubuntu, Debian, Mint, etc.)</strong></p>

 <div style="clear:both;height: 30px;"></div>